What Is the Most Expensive Wine in the World? A Look at the Top 9 Bottles.

 The second most expensive bottle of wine ever sold is the 1992 Screaming Eagle Cabernet Sauvignon.
 However, it does come with an asterisk.

 While the small production of high quality wines from Screaming Eagle have led them to be much desired, this one had a boost.
-The massive $500,000 it auctioned for was at a charity event in 2000.
+The massive $500,000 the Screaming Eagle Cabernet Sauvignon auctioned for was a bottle sold at a charity event in 2000.

 Chateau Margaux

 Another highly sought-after wine is the Chateau Margaux, which is produced in the Bordeaux region of France.
 This wine is made from Cabernet Sauvignon, Merlot, and Petit Verdot grapes and is known for its rich flavor and aroma.
-A bottle of Chateau Margaux can sell for over $10,000 at auction, making it one of the most expensive wines in the world.
+A bottle of Chateau Margaux can sell for over $10,000 at auction, making it one of the most expensive bordeaux wines in the world.

 Chateau Cheval Blanc St. Emilion

-The terrible conditions that led to the creation of the 1947 Cheval Blanc is one of the few reasons behind the mystique of this wine.
+The terrible conditions that led to the creation of the 1947 Cheval Blanc is one of the few reasons behind the mystique of this saint emilion wine.
 Terrible weather left crops ruined, fermentation halted, and wine cellars badly damaged.

 Mouton Rothschild